What is an outbuilding?

 - The floor area is between 15 and 30 square metres, with no sleeping accommodation, and the building is at least one metre from any boundary or is made substantially of non-combustible materials.

-However, if there are electrics in any of these structures, these must comply with Part P of the building regulations and, with increasing numbers of garden offices now featuring a shower or toilet, the plumbing, drainage and water supply these aspects will need to be built to meet the standards, as the extension of any existing drainage system to serve the exempt detached building, in which case the extended drainage must comply with these Parts of the regulations:
+However, if there are electrics in any of these structures, these must comply with Part P (England and Wales) of the building regulations and, with increasing numbers of garden offices now featuring a shower or toilet, the plumbing, drainage and water supply these aspects will need to be built to meet the standards, as the extension of any existing drainage system to serve the exempt detached building, in which case the extended drainage must comply with these Parts of the regulations:

 - H1 - Foul drains